Directory-scoped types are cheaper than global types

 In programming, types are global (at least fully qualified names are) — and cheap.
 You can define a thousand types; only the ones you import are in scope.
 The compiler resolves references automatically.
 Declaration cost is near zero; resolution is free.

 In an LLM context, there's no compiler and no import mechanism.
 Every type the agent needs to reason about must be in the context window.
-The agent either knows what structured-claim means because it was loaded upfront, or it doesn't.
+The agent either knows what a given type means because it was loaded upfront, or it doesn't.
 There's no from kb.types import StructuredClaim that pulls in the definition on demand.

 So the cost difference isn't really about types being global vs local — it's about the resolution mechanism.
 Programming has cheap declaration + automatic resolution.
 LLM instructions have expensive pre-loading and no resolution at all.
-Directory-scoping is a workaround for this: the directory README is a primitive import mechanism.
+Directory scoping is a workaround for this: the directory's conventions are a primitive import mechanism.
 "You're in this directory; here's what types mean here."
-If we had real on-demand type resolution — "when you encounter type: related-system-review, load its definition from X" — types could be global names with on-demand definitions, just like programming.
+If we had real on-demand type resolution — "when you encounter this type name, load its definition from X" — types could be global names with on-demand definitions, just like programming.

 The economic argument

-Given that we don't have automatic resolution, CLAUDE.md is a router, not a manual establishes the loading hierarchy: always-loaded surfaces should be slim, task-specific detail loads on demand.
+Given that there's no automatic resolution, instruction specificity should match loading frequency establishes the loading hierarchy: always-loaded surfaces should be slim, task-specific detail loads on demand.
 The same principle applies to types:

 • Global layer: loaded every session.
 Should be as thin as possible.
-Only types that carry affordances relevant across all directories.
+Only types that carry affordances relevant across every directory.

-• Directory layer: loaded when you work there (read the README, see the template).
+• Directory layer: loaded when you work there (read the README, read the template).
 Types that carry affordances specific to that directory.
 Zero cost when elsewhere.

 A thin global layer might be just the maturity ladder: